jakearmijo/next-ArmijoPortfolio/blogposts/aws-dev-ops-prof.md

 - using CW events schedule a SF which will launch a single EC2 instance from the AMI & tag it
 - SF kicks off AMI assessment template using AWS Inspector and the created tag.
-- cost effecitive to test on SINGLE EC2 instance - run assesment then terminate
+- cost effective to test on SINGLE EC2 instance - run assessment then terminate

 ### Dynamo & Lambda & EC2